 Click "Page Load" to start a new search with the Page Load criteria.

 Next, use the dropdown menu to select which metric you'd like to search for: First Contentful Paint, DOMContentLoaded, or Page Load.

 Then, update the criteria to look for sessions when a page was at least a specific number of seconds.

 Note: you can also stack together multiple criteria to look for pages that load within a range of speed.

 Bootstrap a search for slow page loads from page speed metrics

-From any page within any session, you can click any of the page speed metrics to open the "Add to Search" and "Create new Search" options.
+From any page within any session, you can hover over any of the page speed metrics to open the "Add to Search" and "Create new Search" options.

 Clicking either of these options will add the criteria for that specific page speed metric to your existing search or a new search, and it will also bring in the timing related to the page load from the session, too.